6 Ways to Fix SSD Reports Wrong Size in Windows 11/10

 Step 2.
 Go to Disk Converter, select "Disk management" tab page.

 Step 3.
-Right-click the target MBR disk that you tend to convert to GPT, and click "Convert to GPT" to start the conversion.
+To convert a target MBR disk to GPT, right-click the disk and select the "Convert to GPT" option, initiating the conversion process.

 You can download this intelligent tool and enjoy its conveniences!

-This method will comprehend the inbuild Windows utility "Virtual Memory" technology.
-Virtual memory is shown as the PAGEFILE.SYS file that reflects the actual amount of space available/used.
-This method will help you examine virtual memory, and if your SSD is reporting a different size, reset it.
+The Windows utility "Virtual Memory" utilizes the PAGEFILE.SYS file to reflect the actual amount of virtual memory available and used.
+This method allows you to examine virtual memory and, if your SSD reports a different size, reset it.

 Step 2: Click "System and Security" and select "System."